How To Crochet A Granny Square Bag

 close up of zip and wonky bits

-Right at the end I spotted that the bands on the bodice don’t meet.
+Right at the end, I spotted that the bands on the bodice don’t meet.
 I’m putting that down to the inaccurate the extensions I made.
-I’m not going to complain about the zip, I’m satisfied with that although I’m sure it has issues.
-I’m keen to have another go with different fabric and maybe with a half circle skirt instead of the quarter one here.
+I’m not going to complain about the zip; I’m satisfied with that, although it has issues.
+I’m keen to have another go with a different fabric and maybe with a half-circle skirt instead of the quarter one here.
 Stitchy stitch.

 Right, that is my Me Made May experience.
 I can’t say that I’ve thrown myself into it with complete gusto but I did make a dress and that makes me feel alright!